You want smart political talk without the meltdowns?

 They made fun of Ronald Reagan.

-Well, what do you think is is saving Israel from all of the rockets from landing that are being fired into their country from Gaza, from Lebanon, from the Houthi rebels, and from the Iranians.
+Well, what do you think is saving Israel from all of the rockets from landing that are being fired into their country from Gaza, from Lebanon, from the House rebels, and from the Iranians?

-In this new age of creating and building the next generation of weaponry, it is critical in my mind that that we understand that this world is very dangerous.
+The president's talking about in this new age of creating and building the next generation of weaponry, it is critical, in my mind, that we understand that this world is very dangerous.

 These weapons are too destructive, and we better be proactive.